Modestas96/LSTM_numpy/README.md

-Simple LSTM implementation without using any classes and using only numpy.
+Simple LSTM implementation using numpy only.

 Implemented LSTM architecture:
 ![LSTM_image](LSTM%20image.png)

-Also for testING I implemented simple text generator from characters.
+Also for testing I implemented simple text generator from characters.